coast-team/sigver/README.md

     // Server response to the peer wanted to join a peer to peer network.
-    // True if the first peer in the network. bool isFirst = 2; // Only outcoming message
+    // True if the first peer in the network. bool isFirst = 2; // Outcoming from the server and incoming for the client.

     // Peer response to the server when he joined the peer to peer network
-    // successfully and is ready to help other peers to join this network. bool joined = 3; // Only incoming
+    // successfully and is ready to help other peers to join this network. bool joined = 3; // Incoming for the server and outcoming from the client.

     // Server sends `heartbeat` message each 5 seconds and expects getting the
     // same message back.
 If after 3 tentatives still no response then close the